& Ambassador Buyers Guide

 pedal should be firm with no sponginess.
 Check for seized pistons on the

-as these perish with age and can be quite expensive to replace.
-Look also
+side) as these perish with age and can be quite expensive to replace.
+Look

-for leaking or seized wheel cylinders on the rear drums.
-Repair kits for
+also for leaking or seized wheel cylinders on the rear drums.
+Repair kits

-the CV boots for splits then drive the car on full lock left and right
+check the CV boots for splits then drive the car on full lock left and

 Steering & Suspension.